 Raiffeisen KAG's voting policy stipulates that, for non-Austrian shares, it will only exercise its voting right in case of a significant holding of voting stock in a company.
 This threshold is 0.5 %.
-For Austrian shares, it has been agreed that Raiffeisen KAG will exercise its voting right for all of the positions in Raiffeisen Austrian Equities regardless of the volume of shares held.
+For Austrian shares, it has been agreed that Raiffeisen KAG will exercise its voting right for all of the positions in Raiffeisen Sustainable AustriaPlus Equities, insofar as possible, regardless of the volume of shares held.
 This is in order to demonstrate that Raiffeisen KAG wishes to actively participate in all of the companies in its home market and to actively enter into a discussion with these companies' management.

 Within the scope of the proxy voting process, certain restrictions may apply in terms of the exercise of voting rights.
 Such restrictions include lock-up periods for the shares in question, long-term loaned shares, shareholders' meetings scheduled at short notice or else timing problems and the mandatory requirement of attending shareholders' meetings in person.
+Raiffeisen KAG will only lend securities in exceptional cases during the period of the shareholders' meeting.
 In some regions, the voting process may also entail high costs.
 Here, Raiffeisen KAG implements a cost/benefit analysis on behalf of its investors.
 It exercises its voting right in line with the "best effort principle".

-Where the management of a fund is transferred to a third party, the right to exercise voting rights will normally likewise be transferred to this third party (see Section 4.1.4 below).
+Where the management of a fund is transferred to a third party, the right to exercise voting rights will normally likewise be transferred to this third party (see Section 4.1.4).